lpham259/orchids-challenge/README.md

 # Website Cloner

-AI-powered website cloning tool that generates HTML replicas from any website URL using PDF analysis and Claude AI.
+AI-powered website cloning tool that generates HTML replicas from any website URL using screenshot, PDF analysis, and other page content through Claude AI.

 ## Features